Kragujevac Wild Boars

 The Kragujevac Wild Boars are an American football team from Kragujevac, Serbia.

 As a team, Wild Boars arose from friendly tossing on the field.
-Organized play began in the winter of 2002–03 and culminated with first ever game in Serbia in spring 2003, in which they beat SBB Vukovi Beograd.
+Organized play began in the winter of 2002–03 and culminated with first ever game in Serbia in spring 2003, in which the Wild Boars beat SBB Vukovi Beograd.
+After further games they founded together with other teams the Serbian Association of American Football in the same year.
+This culminated in a Serbian League that had its first season in 2004.
+The Kragujevac Wild Boars finished this first season with the national championship.

-Since then, Wild Boars have won seven national championships - 2004, 2006, 2008, 2009, 2010, 2016 and 2017, and participated in the final of the Serbian Cup in 2005.
+Since then, Wild Boars have won eleven national championships - 2004, 2006, 2008, 2009, 2010, 2016, 2017, 2018, 2019, 2023 and 2025 and participated in the final of the Serbian Cup in 2005.
 In 2011, they played the EFAF Cup finals in London against the London Blitz.
+Champions of CEFL Cup 2023.